-- “satellite accounts” to the main national accounts
+Environmental accounts are “satellite accounts” to the main UK National Accounts.

-- compiled in accordance with the System of Environmental-Economic Accounting (SEEA), which closely follows the United Nations System of National Accounts (SNA)
+They are compiled in accordance with the System of Environmental-Economic Accounting (SEEA), which closely follows the United Nations System of National Accounts (SNA).

-- how society responds to environmental issues by using the accounting framework and concepts of the national accounts
+They measure the impact the economy has on the environment, how the environment contributes to the economy, and how society responds to environmental issues by using the accounting framework and concepts of the national accounts.

-Data are mostly provided in units of physical measurement (mass or volume) but can be provided in monetary units, where these are the most relevant or the only data available.
+Data are provided in units of physical measurement (mass or volume) and monetary units, where these are the most relevant or only data available.

-Tables 12.1 to 12.5 show estimates of oil and gas reserves, energy consumption, atmospheric emissions and material flows.
-More data, information and other environmental accounts, including natural capital accounts, can be found on the UK Environmental Accounts release page.Back to table of contents
+More data, information and other environmental accounts (including fuel use, environmental goods and services sector and environmental protection expenditure) can be found on the UK Environmental Accounts release page.Back to table of contents

 Discovered reserves can be proven, probable or possible depending on the level of certainty that, based on the available evidence, they can be technically and commercially producible:

-OGA also produce estimates for prospective resources – those undiscovered or “yet to find”.
-Methodology for estimating this has changed over the years so it is not possible to show a consistent time series in Table 12.1.
+The North Sea Transition Authority (NSTA) also produce estimates for prospective resources – those undiscovered or “yet to find”.
+Methodology for estimating this has changed over time so it is not possible to show a consistent data time series in Worksheet 12.1.

 Oil is defined as both oil and the liquids that can be obtained from gas fields.
-Shale oil is not included in the estimates.
+Shale oil is not included in these estimates.

-Although fossil fuels are the main source of energy for consumption, other sources (including nuclear, net imports, and renewable and waste sources3) are becoming increasingly important.
+Fossil fuels are the main source of energy for consumption, although other sources (including nuclear, net imports, renewable [note 3] and waste sources) are becoming increasingly important.